wellcomecollection/.github/profile/README.md

 # 👋 Hello

-The Wellcome Collection are building a digital platform for Wellcome Collection, enabling us to improve the experience we offer to readers and researchers.
+We are building a digital platform for Wellcome Collection, enabling us to improve the experience we offer to readers and researchers.
 We aim to make it easier for third-party developers to build things with our data and collections.

 This means providing programmatic access to our digital assets, metadata and web content by developing a simple, unified and coherent set of APIs.